 Instructions

-- Spray a standard 9x5 loaf pan and line it with a sheet of parchment paper, leaving the ends to hang long.
+- Spray a standard 9×5 loaf pan and line it with a sheet of parchment paper, leaving the ends to hang long.
 This way you can lift the frosted cake out for cleaner cutting.
+Set aside.

-- Cream the butter and sugar until light and fluffy.
+- Using a a stand mixer fitted with the paddle attachment (or an electric hand mixer and large bowl), cream the butter and sugar together until light and fluffy.
 Beat in the eggs, one at a time, then the vanilla and espresso powder.

-- Whisk together the sour cream and milk.
+- In a small bowl, whisk together the sour cream and milk.

-- Add the dry ingredients to the bowl alternately with the wet, beginning and ending with dry.
+- Add the dry and wet ingredients alternately to the butter/sugar mixture, beginning and ending with dry.
 Blend only until mixed, don't over beat.

 - Turn the batter into the prepared loaf pan and spread out evenly.
-Bake for about 45-50 minutes until a toothpick inserted in the center comes out without wet batter clinging to it.
-Check your cake on the early side to avoid over-cooking.
+Bake in preheated oven for 45-50 minutes, until a toothpick inserted in the center comes out without wet batter clinging to it.
+Check your cake on the early side to avoid over-baking.
 Set aside to cool.

 - To make the ganache topping, heat the cream to a simmer and remove from heat.
 Add the chocolate and let sit for a minute, then stir until everything is melted and glossy.
 Pour over the cooled cake and then let the ganache firm up in the refrigerator for at least 2 hours.